 As a result of limited movement, pressure in your legs and feet blood vessels increase causing fluid retention.
 Try to move around to keep your blood in circulation.
 This will limit any swelling in your legs, feet, or ankles (12).

 Standing throughout the day may also cause water retention in your legs due to increased pressure in your leg blood vessels.
-One best home remedies to tackle swollen feet following such a cause is elevating them.
+One best home treatments to tackle swollen feet following such a cause is elevating them.
 Note that you have to make sure that the feet are elevated above your heart (13).

 Trying A Low-Salt Diet